andrew1017/CS312_CP2/README.md

      - This file downloads the necessary resources to set up the server in our EC2 instance.
      - After installing resources, it starts the Minecraft server running on Port **25565** in our instance.
      - This playbook also configures the Minecraft server to restart if it goes down for any reason.
+     - I am using a Windows machine (Ansible needs Linux) so we will be using WSL to run this Playbook.
+       - WSL allows us to create a Linux environment on our Windows machine

 To Proceed, first install all dependencies listed in **Requirements,** and then you can follow the instructions in **Commands** to set up the server.